Skip to main content

 Guests are encouraged to bring a carry-on bag with them when they embark on the ship.

-This way, you'll be able to start enjoying the ship without having to wait for your suitcase.
+This way, you'll be able to start enjoying the ship without waiting for your suitcase.

 14. Skip the buffet on embarkation day